Beyağaç

-Beyağaç is a town and district of Denizli Province in the Aegean region of Turkey.
+Beyağaç is a municipality and district of Denizli Province, Turkey.
+Its area is 333 km2, and its population is 6,197 (2022).
 Beyağaç district area neighbors those of three other districts of Denizli Province from the north-west to the south-east, namely Kale, Tavas and Acıpayam and the central district and Köyceğiz district of Muğla Province to its west.
 It is closer to the neighboring provincial seat of Muğla than its own.
 Among the districts of Denizli Province as a whole, Beyağaç is the one which is the closest to the Turkish Riviera coastline, along its Marmaris, Köyceğiz and Fethiye axis.

-The district center first came into existence as a large village with the fusion in 1996 of two neighboring villages, Eskere and Sarıyer, under the name Beyağaç (meaning 'Gentleman's tree').
+The district center first came into existence as a large village with the fusion in 1996 of two neighboring villages, Eskere and Sarıyer, under the name Beyağaç (meaning 'gentleman's tree').
 Beyağaç was made into a municipality in 1972, and was under Kale as its district center and became a district center of its own in the year 1991.
-The present name Beyağaç literally means "the venerable tree", a reference to ancient black pine forests that surround the town and which are under protection.
+The present name Beyağaç literally means 'the venerable tree', a reference to ancient black pine forests that surround the town and which are under protection.
 Beyağaç has seven depending villages.

 The district is renowned for its extremely rich flora, with a number of endemic species.